-Keeping your pet’s paws healthy doesn’t have to be a challenge.
-Your pet’s paws are as important to them as your hands and feet are to you.
-That’s why we provided 5 simple tricks to healthier paws for cats and dogs!
+Paw care for dogs and cats is an important part of overall pet health - however, keeping your pet’s paws healthy doesn’t have to be a challenge.
+Your pet's paws are as important to them as your hands and feet are to you.
+That’s why it’s important to protect them, and prevent them from cracks, splits or injuries.
+Here are 5 simple tricks to healthy paws for cats and dogs!

 If you hear clicking while your pet walks or they keep getting snagged on the floor, it's time for a pedicure.

 When you let your pet's nails get too long they're at risk of being ripped off.
 Your pup's nail could get caught on carpeting or furniture.
 If your dog doesn't spend a lot of time outside wearing down their nails, it becomes harder for dogs to walk around comfortably if nails aren't trimmed.

 Get Rid of Dog Paw Gunk